 On November 22, 2017, the Company entered into convertible loan agreements with existing shareholders for demand loans for proceeds of \$250,000 over a three-year term at an interest rate of 8% calculated monthly and payable annually.
 The loan will automatically renew for an additional three-year term until such time as the lender agrees to terminate the agreement.
 The lender also has the option to obtain interest and principal loan repayments in gold rather than cash should the Company reach commercial production while the loan remains in place.
 In that event, the gold is to be valued at US \$800 per ounce.
 The outstanding loan balance is subject to repayment in full at any time at the sole discretion of the lender.
 The outstanding principal amount of the loan is convertible into common shares of the Company at the option of the lender at any time at a conversion price of \$0.05 per share for the first year and then \$0.10 per share starting in the second year and until maturity.
 The conversion feature has been classified as an equity instrument with an estimated value of \$74,856 and has been included in equity reserves on the statement of financial position.
-The liability portion of the convertible debentures was estimated to be \$175,144 and will be accreted to its face value over the 3 year term of the loan using an effecting interest rate of 20%.
-Accretion and interest expense relating to these loans totalled \$52,936 for the year ended June 30, 2020 (2019 - \$43,281).
+The liability portion of the convertible debentures was estimated to be \$175,144 and was accreted to its face value over the 3 year term of the loan using an effective interest rate of 20%.
+The initial loan term expired on November 22, 2020 with a total of \$317,559 owing including accrued interest, and this amount was automatically renewed for another 3-year term, with the same loan features and terms.
+The outstanding balance of the loan at June 30, 2021, including accrued interest, was \$333,194.